blablacar/blablatech/_drafts/2015-06-29-how-we-started-building-a-second-engineering-hub-in-10-steps.md

 ### 3. Make your team use a different language

 We are in France, and our tech team is almost solely composed of French people.
 So, surprise, we all speak French.
 All day!
 In order to open the team to remote—not French speaking—teams we had to change a rock-solid habit.
-We did this with the help of five guys from Romania, who work with us for over a year now and do a great job despite being remote.
+We did this with the help of five guys from Romania, who work with us for over a year now and do a great job despite being remote, and not speaking French.
 Thanks to them we managed to switch our entire communication—group emails, slack messages, meetings—to English, which actually took several months.
 Besides the change of our communication language we also started to think out-of-the-meeting-room-box, i.e. running and recording our meetings on hangout with a decent camera and microphone.

 ### 4. Talk to people who did this already

 This step is critical.
 It not only helped shaping the idea of having a second engineering hub but also gave us the right insights to make this happen.
 Talking to companies like Criteo, SmartRecruiters or Facebook—who all faced this same challenge one day—was of invaluable help.
 Answers to our questions like *How did you start your remote team?*, *Why did you choose this place over that?* or *What were the biggest struggles in the beginning?* actively helped us to make the first decisions and take the first actions.
+Obviously there's no one-fits-all solution, but meeting other people with similar challenges allows you to identify patterns and to generate ideas.
+This playbook is a good example, it would look fairly different without external input.

 ### 5. Find the right place